-In this paper, we analyze the crosstalk that results from the laser light leaking to other atoms and develop a gate protocol to suppresses it.
-In section \ref{sec: cz gate}, we introduce a setup for studying the crosstalk.
+In this paper, we analyze the crosstalk that results from the laser light leaking to other atoms and develop a gate protocol to suppress it.
+In Sec. \ref{sec: cz gate}, we introduce a setup for studying the crosstalk.
 Our setup comprises two gate atoms on which a controlled-Z gate is performed and a neighboring third atom that is subject to a fraction of the laser light.
-In section \ref{sec: pert. description }, we use perturbation theory to analyze the effect of the crosstalk and develop a gate protocol to suppress it in leading order.
-In section \ref{sec: volle numerik} and \ref{sec: vdw variieren}, we numerically simulate our gate protocol, providing a reduction of the infidelity of two orders of magnitude over a broad range of experimentally relevant parameters.
-In section \ref{sec: phasen variieren}, we develop a circuit for canceling remaining phase errors, which reduces the infidelity by another order of magnitude.
+In Sec. \ref{sec: pert. description }, we use perturbation theory to analyze the effect of the crosstalk and develop a gate protocol to suppress it in leading order.
+In Secs. \ref{sec: volle numerik} and \ref{sec: vdw variieren}, we numerically simulate our gate protocol, providing a reduction of the infidelity of two orders of magnitude over a broad range of experimentally relevant parameters.
+In Sec. \ref{sec: phasen variieren}, we develop a circuit for canceling remaining phase errors, which reduces the infidelity by another order of magnitude.